StanfordSpezi/SpeziAccessGuard/README.md

 }
 ```

-In the example above, we configure the [`AccessGuard`](https://swiftpackageindex.com/stanfordspezi/speziaccessguard/documentation/speziaccessguard/accessguard) component with one access guard that uses a 4-digit numerical access code and is identified by `ExampleIdentifier`.
+In the example above, we configure the [`AccessGuardModule`](https://swiftpackageindex.com/stanfordspezi/speziaccessguard/documentation/speziaccessguard/accessguardmodule) with one access guard that uses a 4-digit numerical access code and is identified by `ExampleIdentifier`.
 The `timeout` property defines when the view should be locked based on the time the scene is not in the foreground, in seconds.

 > [!NOTE]
-> You can learn more about a [`Component` in the Spezi documentation](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/component).
+> You can learn more about a [`Module` in the Spezi documentation](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/module).

 ## Examples